GregFrench/robot-object-detection-benchmark/README.md

 A PyTorch computer vision project benchmarking YOLO and Faster R-CNN for robotic object localization.

-This repository is a clean, public educational/demo implementation of a tabletop object detection workflow.
-It is designed to look like the perception side of a robot pick-and-place or assistive robotics pipeline: localize common objects, evaluate detection quality, benchmark inference latency, and visualize predictions for inspection.

-This project is a public companion project inspired by prior robotics computer vision work.
-It does not contain private research code or private datasets.
-The goal is to demonstrate the core ML engineering skills involved in robotic object detection: dataset preparation, model fine-tuning, evaluation, latency benchmarking, and prediction visualization.

 ## What This Demonstrates

 - COCO-format dataset preparation for tabletop and household object classes